 - 8 ounces mascarpone cheese

 - ½ teaspoon ground cardamom

 - 3 tablespoons powdered sugar

-Use a spoon to fill each cup with mascarpone filling.
+- Use either a spoon or frosting bag with a piping tip to fill each cup with mascarpone filling.